Stocks move higher, but are still headed for weekly losses

-Stocks were solidly higher in morning trading Friday, but the market is still on track to end the week in the red after three days of steep drops earlier in the week.
+Stocks are solidly higher in afternoon trading Friday, though the market is still on track to end the week in the red after three days of steep drops earlier in the week.
 Investors continue to focus on the possibility of inflation as the U.S. economy recovers from the coronavirus pandemic.

-DoorDash rose 10% after after the company said its revenues tripled from a year ago, helped by homebound Americans ordering in.
+DoorDash vaulted 22.9% after after the company said its revenues tripled from a year ago, helped by homebound Americans ordering in.

 Technology stocks led the gainers after sinking earlier in the week as investors fretted about signs of rising inflation.
 Apple, Microsoft, Facebook and Google's parent company all rose 1% or more.